ufo-github/ponyfoo/TAGS.md

 - **Blog Schema**
   - Domain fragmentation, allowing users to take control of sub-domains, referred to as slugs
+  - Posts and their comments can now only be accessed in the origin slug
   - 'Dormant' mode: allows quick setup of the environment when the site is not configured
   - Personalization.
 Now each blog has its own set of related metadata and social links
-  - OpenSearch.xml now fragmented by sub-domains
+  - OpenSearch.xml now fragmented by slug

 - Registration and Login Providers
   - Added LinkedIn